 A reliable supply of quality water is vital to the prosperity and survival of central North Dakota and Red River Valley communities.
 However, there is a limited water supply in central North Dakota and the Red River Valley.
 Groundwater supplies are nearly fully appropriated, and state law discourages the conversion of groundwater appropriations for irrigation to appropriations for drinking water.

 Existing water supplies throughout central North Dakota and the Red River Valley would be inadequate if a drought occurred, and the industrial demand for water exceeds the current supply.
-In addition, a drought could have a $20 billion economic impact on the area over a ten year period of 1930's type drought.
+In addition, a drought could have a $33 billion economic impact on the area over a ten-year period of 1930s type drought.

-The RRVWSP will utilize a buried pipeline from near Washburn to bring Missouri River water east along the Hwy 200 corridor and discharge into the Sheyenne River.
-Using Lake Ashtabula as a regulating reservoir, the water would continue down the Sheyenne River and flow into the Red River.
+The RRVWSP will utilize a buried pipeline from the McClusky Canal to bring Missouri River water east along the Hwy 200 corridor and discharge into the Sheyenne River.
+Using Lake Ashtabula as a regulating reservoir, the water will continue down the Sheyenne River and flow into the Red River.
 Users along the pipeline in central North Dakota and into the Red River Valley will benefit from a much needed, reliable supply of water.

 A needs assessment was conducted during the summer and fall of 2016 to determine the water needs for systems in central North Dakota, with the potential to also deliver water via buried pipeline.
 Thirty-five systems throughout central and eastern North Dakota signed Development Agreements totaling 159.23 cubic feet per second (cfs) to be included in the continuing preliminary design of the Red River Valley Water Supply Project.